 The process of tooth extraction involves removal of a tooth from its socket in the bone.
 A tooth extraction is only performed when it is not feasible to repair the damaged tooth or in the case when the tissues and bones are completely damaged and have no scope to repair.
 The tooth is extracted after giving local anesthesia to the patient.
 A tool called Elevator is used to widen the gaps between teeth.

-Tooth extractions are generally done when:
+Tooth Extraction is done when:

 2. Root Canal Surgery cannot be performed due to inappropriate condition.

-Steps performed while doing tooth extraction:
+Steps performed for tooth extraction: